molibdenium/ftx_autolend/README.md

 # ftx_autolend
 This python script will automatically compound lend your crypto, taking the lending profits and re-lending it for you on the FTX exchange

+# ftx_compoundstake
+This python script will automatically compound stake your staking profits, taking the staking profits and submitting a stake offer on the FTX exchange

 # Install intructions:

 requires Python 3+ and the following additional modules: